Replacing and Repairing Root-Damaged Sidewalks

 Some research suggests that tree roots generally avoid the dry, sandy and compacted soil under sidewalks.
 However, the roots will grow into these spaces if trees are planted too close to the sidewalk or if they get desperate for water.
 If roots develop under the sidewalk, they will expand and reach toward the surface under cracks and expansion joints, where water is likely to drain into the soil.

-To keep trees happy and adequately watered, add up to four inches of mulch around the tree base, and avoid herbicides.
-Also water deeply and regularly during droughts but don’t fertilize or water too much.
+To keep trees happy and adequately watered, add up to four inches of mulch around their base, and avoid herbicides.
+Water deeply and regularly during droughts but don’t fertilize or water too much.
 This just taunts the tree into establishing new growth that it can’t support.

 You can also install three types of root barriers between sidewalks and trees to divert the roots.
 The most common root barrier is simply a wall made of plastic or other impermeable material that blocks the roots and direct them downward.
 These barriers must be planted at least 18 inches deep to be effective, and they may cause problems by blocking the transfer of water and nutrients.